 Because a user does not change preference settings frequently, you should not provide a preferences toolbar item.
-Instead, provide access to application-level preferences in the application menu (see "The Application Menu" (page 156) for more information) and to document-specific preferences in the File menu (see "The File Menu" (page 157) for more information).
+Instead, provide access to application-level preferences in the application menu (see "The Application Menu" (page 162) for more information) and to document-specific preferences in the File menu (see "The File Menu" (page 163) for more information).

 For information on implementing preferences with Cocoa, see User Defaults.
-For information on implementing preferences with Core Foundation, see Preferences.
+For information on implementing preferences with Core Foundation, see Preferences Programming Topics for Core Foundation.